A-level biology grade boundaries 2025 and exam dates

 Firstly, some good news – you don’t need to memorize any mathematical formulae!
 If you need them in the exam, they will be given to you.
 But you do need to know how and when use the tests.
 (And if you are with the OCR or Edexcel exam boards you may have to actually do some calculations.)

-Which statistical test we use depends on what best suits your data.
+Which statistical test we use depends on which one best suits your data.
 We have a choice of three different statistical tests in A-level biology:

 Chi-squared test – used when looking at differences between frequencies (data that is counted) in different categories (known as discrete data).